Online Advanced Standing Master of Social Work (MSW) Programs

 Online Advanced Standing MSW Programs

 Online advanced standing MSW programs remove the need for students to attend weekly classes in person, and are therefore more flexible than their campus-based counterparts.
 MasterofSocialWork.com defines an online program as one that requires two or fewer visits to the school’s campus per year.
 That said, there are also 100% online advanced standing MSW programs that do not require students to attend any on-campus sessions.
-However, all MSW programs invariably require students to complete their field practicum requirements in person.
+However, all MSW programs require students to complete their field practicum requirements in person.

 With the advent of new online learning technologies such as Blackboard, Zoom, and Canvas, many online advanced standing MSW programs feature interactive classes and live video discussions where students can meet synchronously to supplement pre-recorded lectures and/or other asynchronous readings and assignments.
 For social workers who are working full-time or part-time, the option of taking classes online and not having to commute to campus can help them maintain a work schedule while completing their graduate degree.
 Furthermore, online advanced standing MSW programs have the benefit of allowing students to attend an MSW program that is far from their place of residence.
 This is particularly advantageous for students living in less metropolitan areas that might not have as many schools of social work.
 Online programs also allow students greater access to concentration options, which may be ideal for students who want to specialize in specific fields of social work.